OYBDOOO/Evolution_of_Planetary_Atmospheres/README.md

-# Planetary_Atmosphere_Evolution_HW1
+# Evolution_of_Planetary_Atmospheres_HW1
-a small project for planetary atmosphere evolution homework 1
+a small project for Evolution of Planetary Atmospheres Homework 1